The best camping blankets 2023: for camping coziness throughout the year

 For more details, see how Advnture tests products.

-How to choose a camping blanket
+How to choose the best camping blanket

 Have a think about where and how you plan to use your new camping blanket before you invest.
 If you’re going wild camping or usually only camp for a weekend at a time, then small, lightweight models that compress into a stuff sack so that they can fit into or strap onto your backpack are your best bet.
 Look for lighter designs weighing under 500g.